-- 2.1 The Public Interest Disclosure Act 1998 protects workers who 'blow the whistle' about wrongdoing.
-It applies where a worker has a reasonable belief that their disclosure tends to show one or more of the following offences or breaches:

-- A criminal offence.

-- The breach of a legal obligation.

-- A miscarriage of justice.

-- A danger to the health and safety of any individual.

-- Damage to the environment.

-- Deliberate covering up of information tending to show any of the above.

-The Council responded to the legislation by implementing a Confidential Reporting Code.

-- 2.2 The Code makes it clear to the Council's employees what to do if they come across malpractice in the workplace.
+- 4.1 The Public Interest Disclosure Act 1998 ("PIDA") protects workers who 'blow the whistle' about wrongdoing.
+It applies where a worker has a reasonable belief that their disclosure tends to show one or more of the following offences or breaches: - A criminal offence. - The breach of a legal obligation. - A miscarriage of justice. - A danger to the health and safety of any individual. - Damage to the environment. - Deliberate covering up of information tending to show any of the above. - 4.2 The Council responded to the legislation by implementing a Confidential Reporting Code.
+The Code makes it clear to the Council's employees what to do if they come across malpractice in the workplace.
 It encourages employees to inform someone with the ability to do something about the problem.
 The existence of the Code demonstrates that the Council is concerned to deal effectively with any malpractice.
-The existence of such a Code helps to forestall the serious damage to the Council's business or reputation that can occur as a result of public disclosures. - 2.3 The accounting scandals at Enron and Worldcom have underlined the damage that fraud and business malpractice can cause.
-They also highlight the need for organisations to see that whistleblowing procedures are in place and supported by the management culture. - 2.4 The original Code has recently been reviewed and amended.
-It was found to be consistent with the Whistleblowing Policies adopted by many other local authorities.
-The Code has been updated to reflect the changes brought about by the recent restructuring of the Council's departments.
-The amended Code is attached as Appendix 2.
+The existence of such a Code helps to forestall the serious damage to the Council's business or reputation that can occur as a result of public disclosures.
+The Code forms part of the Council's Anti-Fraud and Corruption policies and procedures.
+The Code was last reviewed in September 2006.